operator-framework/operator-sdk/doc/proposals/scorecard-user-tests.md

 }
 ```

-For `ExpectedStatus` fields and `ExpectedResource.Fields`, we can implement a bit of extra computation instead of simple string checking.
+For `Status` fields and `ExpectedResource.Fields`, we can implement a bit of extra computation instead of simple string checking.
 For instance,
 in the memcached-operator test, we should expect that the length of the `nodes` field (which is an array) has a certain length.
 To implement functions like
 these, we can create some functions for these checks that are prepended by `scorecard_function_` and take an array of objects.
 For instance, in the above
 example, `scorecard_function_length` would check that each field listed under it matches the specified length (like `nodes: 4`).
 If the yaml key does not